amgarton47/CS62data-structures/OnDiskSort/project/README.md

 to read King’s "I have a dream" speech.
 Finally it calls the `sort` method of `diskSorter` with the scanner to input all the words of the speech, sorts them, and puts them in the file `data.sorted`.

-To assist you, we have also provided a few helper methods in the `OnDiskSort` class that you may find useful.
-They primarily do some simple operations with files.
+To assist you, we have also provided a few helper methods in the `OnDiskSort` class that you may find useful; they primarily do some simple operations with files.
 If there is any confusion about what these methods do, please come talk to us.
 In addition, these helper methods may also help you understand basic Java file I/O. For more on file I/O, you can also see **Appendix A - File I/O in Java**